The four pillars of object-oriented programming - part 4 - abstraction

 These differences apply to both Java and C#.

-Python doesn’t know the concept of an abstract class, nor does it know the concept of an interface.
+Python does know the concept of an abstract class, which can be used to implement abstraction.
+There is such thing as an interface in Python.
 You can, technically, construct something that in some way resembles an interface, as is shown in this article, but in my opinion, it look pretty contrived and not like a proper interface as you would see in Java or C#.

 Abstraction in automation